eyx092/MacSpoof/README.md

 ```bash
 cd ..
 ```
 and then the "pwd" command again until you get to a point where the terminal tells you the directory you are in is somewhat like /home/user.
+After you get to that, just try typing "cd Desktop" again.
 If this is all confusing for you, try watching this video to get to the desktop directory: https://www.youtube.com/watch?v=FTTr2bjI2UM.

 After you finish getting to the correct directory, the next step is choosing the correct script.